-Huge Bets, Fast Buzzer: Sports Bettor Smashes Jeopardy!
+Huge Bets, Fast Buzzer: Sports Bettor Smashes 'Jeopardy!'
 Records

 The Jeopardy! success hasn't yet changed his life much yet — "I would say I'm currently a C-list celebrity with Vegas locals," Holzhauer says.
 But that may be different when he visits his hometown of Naperville, Ill., where he hears his success is generating a lot of buzz.
 "My dad has never been more popular," he adds.

-And at this point, he says sportsbook managers have said they're rooting for him.
+And at this point, he says sportsbook managers have said they are rooting for him.
 "Maybe they think I will stop betting on sports if I stay on Jeopardy forever," Holzhauer adds.